Decibel-byte/Docker_Project_NextCloud/README.md

    ## H) Troubleshooting the errors
 Linux firewall won't allow to connect to MySQL database server and to outside world.
 Hence following commands should be implemented first in order to connect to server.
 - selinux 0
 - iptables -F
 - iptables -P FORWARD ACCEPT
 - firewall-cmd --zone=trusted --change-interface=docker0 --permanent (If there are any other networks for docker add them too like br-xxxxx)
 - firewall-cmd --zone=trusted --add-masquerade --permanent
 - firewall-cmd --add-port=3306/tcp
 - firewall-cmd --reload
 - systemctl restart docker
+- Change your network settings to Bridge Adapter

    That's it.
 You can start/stop your services in just a single go.
              NOTE : - It only works on other devices if you have a same network connectivity (LAN).
 You can use any of the images like WordPress, Joomla, Drupal, Owncloud, etc and Database images like MariaDB, Oracle, etc.